 The role of perfectionism in imposter syndrome

 While researchers have not yet pinpointed the exact cause of imposter syndrome, perfectionism plays a large role in its development.
 Most physicians tend to be perfectionists, particularly those who enter a specialty like gastroenterology.
 Perfectionism drives smart young people to get the best grades, for example, get into the best medical schools, and win the best residencies and fellowships.
-Perfection also goes hand-in-hand with imposter syndrome, as young physicians continually struggle to be better, smarter, and more accomplished than they already are.
+Perfection also goes hand-in-hand with imposter syndrome.
+Young physicians continually struggle to be better, smarter, and more accomplished than they already are.

-Doctors with imposter syndrome are not lacking in self-confidence – quite the opposite, in fact, as perfectionism drives them to take on ever-greater challenges.
+Doctors with imposter syndrome are not lacking in self-confidence – quite the opposite, in fact.
+Perfectionism drives them to take on ever-greater challenges.
 Unfortunately, the perfectionism causes inappropriate worry and inaccurate attribution for their success.

 Many people with imposter syndrome are afraid of disappointing those who gave them opportunities; doctors with imposter syndrome may also be afraid of what their patients might think if they found out that “I’m just an ordinary person disguised as a doctor.”